kernow/jsmocha/README.markdown

 ### Resetting mocked objects, teardown

 Object tear down MUST be called explicitly by calling `report()` or `teardown()`, in the above example this would be done by calling `greeting.jsmocha.report()` or `greeting.jsmocha.teardown()`

+### Stubbing

+jsMocha also supports stubbing, a stub has no expectations on the number of times a method should be called.
+To stub a method

+	greeting.stubs('say');

+`greeting.say()` can now be called any number of times, calls are captured by jsMocha rather than the original object.

+Subs can also return data just like mocks

+	greeting.stubs('say').returns('a string');
+	greeting.stubs('say').returns(1,2,3,4);

+You must still call the `report()` or `teardown()` methods to return stubbed objects back to their original state.

 License
 -------